Avi-Sarker318/inventory-serviceAPI/README.md

   DTO,
   config,
   response,
-  and repository
+  and repository.
-  Setup GlobalHandleException which is implemented and tested Setup a simple CorsConfig that is implemented but not tested Setup a simple RateLimiter that is implemented and tested Added a Repository where user can look for low quantity based on the threshold that was inserted as a parameter.
+  Seting up GlobalHandleException which is implemented and tested.
+  Setting up a simple CorsConfig that is implemented but not tested.
+  Seting up a simple RateLimiter that is implemented and tested.
+  I also added as part of the extra deliverable a GetMapping where user can look for low quantity based on the threshold that was inserted as a parameter.

 Features: